KQM-git/TCL/docs/enemy-data/elementals/specter.md

   * When they have a full fury bar, they will grow bigger and do more damage.
 * Ice Missle: Shoots a slow homing projectile that deals 100% ATK as Cryo DMG on hit, after a couple of seconds the projectile will lose its homing property and start to travel in a straight line.
 * Frost Bomb: Spins before shooting out a downward snowball that Bursts dealing 100% ATK as AoE Cryo DMG.
-* Snowball Sling: Consecutively launches 6 snowballs at the player that Burst on contact dealing AoE Cryo DMG.
+* Snowball Sling: Consecutively launches 6 snowballs at the player that burst on contact dealing AoE Cryo DMG.
 This attack will only occur at max Fury and will be the only attack it uses in that state.
 * Final Burst: Explodes after a short pause when defeated dealing 125% ATK as AoE Cryo DMG.
 If at max Fury, DMG is increased to 150% ATK, and leaves behind a patch of frost on the ground that deals 50% ATK as AoE Cryo DoT.

 </TabItem>